Showing 1–28 of 42 results

 Known for its healing properties, “cannabidiol offers some serious antioxidant and anti-inflammatory benefits which can be beneficial in treating skin concerns like inflammation, dryness and free radical damage.

 While the research on CBD’s benefits is fairly limited, it’s generally considered safe to use topically.
-“There is likely no harm in continuing to use a CBD-infused product you like,” “If you happen to have a reaction from a CBD topical product, it’s likely not from the CBD itself, but some other ingredient like a botanical,”
+“If you happen to have a reaction from a CBD topical product, it’s likely not from the CBD itself, but some other ingredient like a botanical,”

 How to choose the right product?